Account Authority | Giving someone access to your accounts - NAB

 By authorising access to your money and financial affairs, you may increase your exposure to the risk of financial abuse and fraud.
 It’s important that you only give authority to someone you trust and who will look out for your best interests, and should only provide access to your accounts if you fully understand the nature and implication of the authority you’re giving.

 An authorised person will have access to your full available balance, and you are liable for any transactions they undertake.
+It is important that you inform NAB when you no longer want an authorised person to have access to your account.

 How to set up an Account Authority